 Downstage Left residencies are designed to help playwrights take a project from the conceptual stage all the way to a production-ready script.
-Playwrights work closely with one of our ensemble directors and members of the literary team to design a process tailored for the particular needs of their project.
-We are now accepting applications for Season 32 residencies.
+Playwrights work closely with one of our ensemble directors and members of the literary team to design a process tailored to the particular needs of their project.
+We are now accepting applications for Season 36 residencies.
 Please download the application form below, which also provides detailed instructions.
-The deadline for submissions is April 15, 2013.
-Email questions and submissions to email@example.com
+The deadline for submissions is April 15, 2017.
+Email questions and submissions to firstname.lastname@example.org

 2011/12: Warped by Barbara Lhota